-Welcome to the Hiroshima JALT Homepage!
+Welcome to Hiroshima JALT!

 As part this year’s focus on younger learners, we’re pleased to announce a new pricing policy for students and non-members.

 Your first HiJALT seminar is free, and the next two are half price.

 1st seminar: FREE 1st seminar: FREE

 2nd seminar: 500 yen 2nd seminar: 500 yen

 3rd seminar: 500 yen 3rd seminar: FREE with the price of your 2nd seminar

 Walk in visitors are welcome and encouraged!
 Please contact our membership team for further details.

 If you have ideas or requests for speakers or events, please send an email to our Program Chair at email@example.com.
 To join our mailing list, please complete the form below.

 Hiroshima JALT relies exclusively on volunteer leadership to keep the chapter running as smoothly as possible.
 If you have not volunteered in the past but would like to step up at any time, please get in touch soon!
 If you are interested or would like to know more about the various possible roles, please contact the following officers anytime: